A Eurostar Italia ETR500 power car

 4-berth couchettes.

 • Stay overnight in Zurich.
-For something really special, the 5-star Hotel Schweizerhof is one of my favourite hotels anywhere, just across the road from the station.
+For something special, the 5-star Hotel Schweizerhof is one of my favourite hotels anywhere, just across the road from the station.
 They'll even send a uniformed commissionaire to meet you & carry your bags from the train.
-For something cheaper, also next to the station with great reviews, try the 4-star Hotel St Gotthard or the excellent 3-star Hotel St. Josef, 7 minutes walk from the station, see walking map.
-If you're on a tight budget you can book private rooms in a one-star hotel or backpacker hostel near the station at www.hostelworld.com.
+For something cheaper, also next to the station with great reviews, try the Ruby Mimi Hotel or the excellent 3-star Hotel St. Josef, 7 minutes walk from the station, see walking map.
+If you're on a budget, book a private rooms in a 1-star hotel or backpacker hostel near the station at www.hostelworld.com.

 Or have a leisurely breakfast and take the easiest departure with just 1 change, leaving Zurich HB at 10:59 by direct EuroCity train EC8 to Koblenz, time for coffee in Koblenz, then the 17:06 from Koblenz direct to Luxembourg arriving 19:23.